1j01/textual-paint/README.md

 - The selection box border appears inside instead of outside (and lacks dashes).
 For the text box, I hid the border because it was too visually confusing, but it should also have an outer border.
 - Pressing both mouse buttons stops the current tool, but doesn't undo the current action.
 Also Pick Color can't be cancelled (with <kbd>Esc</kbd> or by pressing both mouse buttons), since it samples the color continuously.
 - Due to limitations of the terminal, shortcuts using <kbd>Shift</kbd> or <kbd>Alt</kbd> might not work.
 Menus are not keyboard navigable, because I can't detect <kbd>Alt</kbd>+<kbd>F</kbd>, etc.
-- The Zoom submenu flickers as it opens, and may not always open in the right place.
-(Fixed?
-TODO: bisect to see if there was a reasonable fix)
 - The canvas flickers when zooming in with the Magnifier tool.
 - Some languages don't display correctly.
 - Large files can make the program very slow, as can magnifying the canvas.
 There is a 500 KB limit when opening files to prevent it from freezing.